JFlynnXYZ/MTG/README.md

 Music Terrain Generator for Maya
 ##README

 Music Terrain Generator (MTG) for Maya is a script that produces terrain from WAV audio files.
-It is not only limited to plane geometry and can be used on any Polygon based object to manipulate based on the amplitude of the song file.
+It is not only limited to plane geometry and can be used on any Polygon based object to manipulate based on the amplitude of a song file.
+Find out how to use the generator by reading the UserManual under the docs folder.

 ##CONTACT